Sheriff's deputy, 7 others killed in Mississippi shootings

 While he was in custody and awaiting treatment, the suspect spoke to a reporter at The Clarion-Ledger, the daily newspaper based in Jackson.

-In the video and recounted in a story on the paper's website, Godboilt said he had gone to a residence to talk with people there about taking his children home.
+In the video and recounted in a story on the paper's website, Godbolt said he had gone to a residence to talk with people there about taking his children home.

 "Somebody called the officer.
 People that didn't even live at the house.
 That's what they do.
 They intervene.
 It cost him his life.
 I'm sorry."